porkenvolf/landing-page/README.md

 Second project of the foundations module of TOP: https://www.theodinproject.com/lessons/foundations-landing-page

 to do:
-- improve responsive behavior using flexbox
+- implement responsive design for mobile using flexbox.
+Got it to work up to medium devices, but it still needs this last step for mobile.